apaszke/apaszke.github.io/_posts/2015-08-30-lstm-explained.md

 ### LSTM refresher

-> Note: this section is unfinished and will definitely change during the next few days
+This section will cover only the formal definition of LSTMs.
+There are lots of other nice blog posts describing in detail how can you imagine and think of these equations.

+LSTMs have many variations,
-There are many variations of this model, but we'll stick to a simple one.
+but we'll stick to a simple one.
 One cell consists of three gates (input, forget, output), and a cell unit.
 Gates use a sigmoid activation, while input and cell state is often transformed with tanh.
 LSTM cell can be defined with a following set of equations: